Fixing Broken Systems

 Justice, Public Safety + Prison Reform

 True safety is built on fairness and transformation—not incarceration.
 Maryland locks up 475 people per 100,000 residents, a rate higher than almost any democratic country on earth.
-Black Marylanders make up roughly 30% of the population but account for 72% of those incarcerated.
-In Prince George’s County, these racial disparities are even more pronounced at nearly every stage of the justice system
+Black Marylanders are about 30% of the population, but nearly 72% of those incarcerated.
+In Prince George’s County, disparities show up at nearly every stage of the system.
+If we want real reductions in gun violence, we cannot rely on locking people up after harm happens while ignoring prevention, enforcement gaps, and rehabilitation.
+Suicide is the largest driver of gun deaths.
+I will introduce a national waiting period bill and launch a hospital-based firearm suicide prevention pilot in District Four, with annual public reporting and funding tied to measurable reductions.

 Fair + Transparent Budgets